Saint Publius

-Saint Publius (San Publju; Πούπλιος), also known as Publius of Malta or Publius of Athens, was an early Christian bishop and saint.
+Saint Publius (San Publiju; Πούπλιος), also known as Publius of Malta or Publius of Athens, was an early Christian bishop and saint.
 He is considered the first Bishop of Malta and one of the first Bishops of Athens.

 Publius is Malta's first canonised saint, who is described in the Book of Acts as the 'chief' or prince of the island (il-prinċep tal-gżira).
 According to Maltese Christian tradition, Publius' conversion led to Malta being the first Christian nation in the West.

-He is venerated in the Eastern Orthodox Church and Roman Catholic Church, with feast days on 13 March and 22 January respectively.
+He is venerated in the Catholic Church and Eastern Orthodox Church, with feast days on 22 January and 13 March respectively.

 History and tradition

 According to Christian tradition, it was Publius who received Paul the Apostle during his shipwreck on the island as recounted in the Acts of the Apostles.
 According to the Acts of the Apostles, Paul cured Publius' dysentery-afflicted father.